 In the late spring we often find the dogs will dig out their straw as it's too warm, so at that point we completely clean out each house and replace the straw with wood shavings.
 Of course, no matter how cushy we make their houses, most of the dogs simply love being on top of their houses year round!
 Each house is elevated off the ground to keep the dogs warmer, dryer and more comfortable in all seasons.

-Our kennel is nestled among the pine trees with a good amount of shade, but in the heat of the summer each dog gets a tarp over their area to provide protection from the sun and to allow them to lie out comfortably even on rainy days.
+Our kennel a good amount of shade, but in the heat of the summer each dog gets a tarp over their area to provide protection from the sun and to allow them to lie out comfortably even on rainy days.

-Our dogs are staked out on 7 - 8' tethers giving them each 14-16' of living space.
-Their houses are spaced out enough to allow adequate personal space for each dog, but close enough that each of the dogs has up to 4 others they can reach to play and interact with at any given time.
+Each of their houses are spaced out enough to allow adequate personal space for each dog, but close enough that each of the dogs has up to 4 others they can reach to play and interact with at any given time.